Charles Hawtrey (actor, born 1858): Personal life

-Hawtrey was twice married.
-His first wife, whom he married on 3 June 1886, was Madeline ("Mae") Harriet, née Sheriffe; he left her in 1891 and she divorced him in 1893.
+Hawtrey married his first wife Madeline "Mae" Harriet (née Sheriffe) on the 3 June 1886.
+Five years later he left her in 1891 and she divorced him in 1893.
 She died in 1905.
 In 1909 his then partner, Olive Morris, bore him a son, Anthony Hawtrey.
 On 10 November 1919 Hawtrey married the Hon Mrs Albert Petre (née Katherine Elsie Clark), daughter of the Rev William Robinson Clark and widow of the youngest son of the 11th Baron Petre.
 There were no children of either of his marriages.
 His second wife died on 14 November 1930.
 According to Ada Coleman, head bartender at the Savoy Hotel London, Hawtrey was responsible for naming the Hanky-Panky cocktail, which she created specifically for him.

 In the 1870s he was a proficient association football player, representing the Remnants club in the FA Cup and as club secretary, as well as playing for sister clubs Swifts and St Mark's.